Using your iPhone to take Better Photos

 2) Darken or lighten the image with one touch

 The iPhone also allows you to use your fingertip to touch on the subject of interest in the screen view to bring it into focus.
 But more than that, try getting reeeeallly close to a subject (like a bug, or a flower, or a small rock) and then touch the screen to bring the item into focus.
-This macro feature allows you to photograph small things up close with clarity that always surprises me.
+This macro feature allows you to photograph small things up close with clarity which always surprises me.
+Portrait mode is another way to macro focus, and while your distance from the subject can affect how well this works, it’s still a great tool for close-ups!

 Coastline of Western Sicily, taken with iPhone: